Loading...

 Renewal Period

-24 hours of continuing education required for Group 2 CNAs (those who worked in non-Medicare/Medicaid settings) hrs
+24 hours of continuing education or a 24-hour competency evaluation course required for Group 2 CNAs (non-Medicare/Medicaid settings) hrs

 CE Hours